 At a local level:

-In Kent and Medway, the results are similar to the national figures.
-46.6% of children and young people are active, 14,100 more than the previous year.
-However, there are still 53.4% of children and young people are not active enough.
+In Kent and Medway, 51% of children and young people are active, 9,100 more than the previous year.
+However, there are still 49% of children and young people are not active enough.
+Active Kent & Medway are committed to tackling inactivity and reducing the inequalities in sport and physical activity across the country.
+See how we’re tackling inequalities across Kent and Medway.

 Taking part in the Active Lives Survey

-Active Kent and Medway is managing the survey in Kent and Medway on behalf of Sport England with the support of School Games Organisers.
+Active Kent & Medway is managing the survey in Kent and Medway on behalf of Sport England with the support of School Games Organisers.
 Ipsos MORI, a specialist research agency, are processing the survey and abide by the Market Research Code of Conduct, which includes ensuring the survey is confidential and anonymous.

 Selected Schools

-Schools are randomly selected to take part but any school, if not selected in a school year, can chose to take part by opting-in.
+Schools are randomly selected to take part but any school, if not selected in a school year, can choose to take part by opting-in.
 If your school is selected you will be contacted and, subject to completing a minimum number of surveys, you will receive a bespoke report on the findings plus equipment vouchers to the value of at least £100.
 Those schools who take part will also receive a Healthy Schools Rating, providing they complete the minimum number of surveys including a teacher survey.

 Opt-In Schools